Insurgency in Ecuador

-The insurgency in Ecuador is an ongoing armed conflict, involving Armed Militant Communist Guerrilla groups against the government of Ecuador, the main one being the Group of Popular Combatants, the armed wing of the Marxist–Leninist Communist Party of Ecuador, and the Communist Party of Ecuador – Red Sun (PCE-SR).
+The insurgency in Ecuador is an ongoing armed conflict between communist guerrilla groups and the government of Ecuador.
+The most prominent groups are the Group of Popular Combatants (GPC), the armed wing of the Marxist–Leninist Communist Party of Ecuador (MLCPE), and the Communist Party of Ecuador – Red Sun (PCE-SR).

-It is related to the Colombian Conflict, and the Peruvian Internal Conflict, with the Communist Party of Ecuador – Red Sun having ties with other militant groups like Shining Path in Peru.
+It is related to the Colombian Conflict and the Peruvian Internal Conflict, with the Communist Party of Ecuador – Red Sun having ties with other militant groups like Shining Path in Peru.

 As of 2006, the PCE-SR have claimed 502 armed actions from 1988 to May 1994.

-Background & Pre-Insurgency
+Background

-Origins of Ecuador

-Between 1809 and 1812, Ecuador unsuccessfully tried to get independence from Spain in the Quito Revolution, forming the short-lived State of Quito.
-Thereafter in 1822, it succeeded to declare independence from Spain in the Ecuadorian War of Independence, with Guayaquil, and became a sovereign country.
-In 1822 it also became a part of Gran-Colombia.
-Ecuador, unlike their neighbouring countries such as Colombia or Peru, has not seen major civil wars or internal strife in recent decades.

-Pre-Insurgency

 During the Cold War decades, wars and insurgencies spread over the world.
 In Latin America, multiple left-wing parties and groups were founded.
 In Ecuador one of them was the MLCPE.

 Before the insurgency, the main guerrilla group in Ecuador was the "¡Alfaro Vive, Carajo!", which operated from 1982 to 1991.
-In 1991 they made a peace accord with the government of Ecuador, being the first guerrilla in Latin America to do it.
+In 1991, they made a peace accord with the government of Ecuador, being the first guerrilla group in Latin America to do so.

-The economic crisis resulted in an inflationary currency crisis which would allow the Communist Party of Ecuador – Red Sun in 1993, to spread violence among other groups and drug traffickers.
+The economic crisis resulted in an inflationary currency crisis, which enabled the Communist Party of Ecuador – Red Sun to incite violence against other groups and drug traffickers in 1993.